Good morning viewers,

 The water level in Periyar was reduced from 152ft. to 136ft. in 1979 due to doubts raised about the strength of the Century-old structure.
 When American experts are reviewing the safety of all their dams in the light of the latest tremors and are dismantling some old dams, strengthening some weak ones and redesigning some more by reducing their storage levels so that emergency evacuation measures become feasible for implementation during collapses of dams to minimise loss of lives and properties, how can some Indian experts who have no indepth knowledge on seismic safety of dams venture to vouchsafe for the safety of Mulla Periyar dam without making any scientific analysis pertaining to all the above relevant factors as followed in the developed countries in this regard?

-SOLVING THE PROBLEMS OF KERALA AND TAMIL NADU
+SOLVING THE PROBLEMS OF KERALA AND TAMIL NADUBY CLOUD SEEDING ON EITHER SIDES OF THE WESTERN GHATS:

 While the farmers of Tamil Nadu are demanded for increased water supply by raising the height of Mulla Periyar dam, the Kerala people in the down-stream valley are demanding that their right to life and environment should be protected as per the constitution.
 Both the demands of Tamil Nadu and Kerala can be met by using the latest technologies for cloud seeding followed in several countries like USA, Canada, Australia, Israel, France, China, Indonesia, South Africa and Russian states.
 Artificial rain making is a proven technology in India and abroad as it increases annual rainfall by 15 to 30 percent.